LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 ## Handling the form submission

-For now if we submit the task creation form, we still get the TODO page.
-Let's write the implementation of the `newTask` action:
+For now, if we submit the task creation form, we still get the TODO page.
+Let’s write the implementation of the `newTask` action:

 ```
 def newTask = Action { implicit request =>